 InfluxDB client libraries

-See the equivalent InfluxDB v2.2 documentation: Use InfluxDB client libraries.
+See the equivalent InfluxDB v2 documentation: Use InfluxDB client libraries.

-InfluxDB client libraries are language-specific packages that integrate with the InfluxDB 2.0 API and support both InfluxDB 1.8+ and InfluxDB 2.0.
+InfluxDB client libraries are language-specific packages that integrate with InfluxDB APIs and support InfluxDB 1.8+ and InfluxDB 2.x.

 Install and use a client library